Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 await gapi.client.compute.firewalls.update({ firewall: "firewall", project: "project",  });

 /*
-Retrieves the list of all folder level VM Extension Policy resources available to the specified folder.

-To prevent failure, it's recommended that you set the `returnPartialSuccess` parameter to `true`.
-*/
-await gapi.client.compute.folderGlobalVmExtensionPolicies.aggregatedList({ folder: "folder",  });

-/*
-Purge scoped resources (zonal policies) from a folder level global VM extension policy, and then delete the global VM extension policy.
-Purge of the scoped resources is a pre-condition of the global VM extension policy deletion.
-The deletion of the global VM extension policy happens after the purge rollout is done, so it's not a part of the LRO.
-It's an automatic process that triggers in the backend.
-*/
-await gapi.client.compute.folderGlobalVmExtensionPolicies.delete({ folder: "folder", globalVmExtensionPolicy: "globalVmExtensionPolicy",  });

-/*
-Gets details of a folder level GlobalVmExtensionPolicy.
-*/
-await gapi.client.compute.folderGlobalVmExtensionPolicies.get({ folder: "folder", globalVmExtensionPolicy: "globalVmExtensionPolicy",  });

-/*
-Retrieves details of a specific VM extension.
-*/
-await gapi.client.compute.folderGlobalVmExtensionPolicies.getVmExtension({ extensionName: "extensionName", folder: "folder",  });

-/*
-Creates a new folder level GlobalVmExtensionPolicy.
-*/
-await gapi.client.compute.folderGlobalVmExtensionPolicies.insert({ folder: "folder",  });

-/*
-Lists folder level GlobalVmExtensionPolicies.
-*/
-await gapi.client.compute.folderGlobalVmExtensionPolicies.list({ folder: "folder",  });

-/*
-Lists all VM extensions within a folder.
-This is a read-only API.
-*/
-await gapi.client.compute.folderGlobalVmExtensionPolicies.listVmExtensions({ folder: "folder",  });

-/*
-Updates a folder level GlobalVmExtensionPolicy.
-*/
-await gapi.client.compute.folderGlobalVmExtensionPolicies.update({ folder: "folder", globalVmExtensionPolicy: "globalVmExtensionPolicy",  });

-/*
 Deletes a specified zone VM extension policy within a folder.
 */
 await gapi.client.compute.folderZoneVmExtensionPolicies.delete({ folder: "folder", vmExtensionPolicy: "vmExtensionPolicy", zone: "zone",  });